Registration and User Account

 3) You can choose to cancel alerts and notifications, or deactivate them temporarily (for instance, if you are travelling and do not want to receive e-mails).

-Click on “Contact home owner” box on the home owner’s ad page.
-Your internal e-mail will open automatically and you can begin to chat privately with the home owner.
+Click on “Contact Owner” box on the advert.
+Your internal e-mail will open automatically and you can send your application the home owner.

 Write up your profile carefully!

 If responding to an advert, explain what you like about the home owner’s proposal and why you’d be the right person (particularly if there are pets).
-Don’t hesitate to give a reference if you’re new to the website and don’t have any evaluations.
+Don’t hesitate to give a reference if you’re new to the website and don’t have any recommendations yet.

 There are several reasons for home owners not responding: